VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 Parameters are constant values that are used by the model to compute its outputs.
 Meteorological information are values that are provided by the user and are used as inputs to the model.
 Variables are computed by the model and can optionally be initialized before the simulation.

-Users can choose which model is used to simulate a process using the [`ModelList`](@ref) structure. `ModelList` is also used to store the values of the parameters, and to initialize variables.
+Users can choose which model is used to simulate a process using the `ModelList` structure from PlantSimEngine. `ModelList` is also used to store the values of the parameters, and to initialize variables.

-Let's instantiate a [`ModelList`](@ref) with the Beer-Lambert model of light extinction.
+Let's instantiate a `ModelList` with the Beer-Lambert model of light extinction.
 The model is implemented with the [`Beer`](@ref) structure and has only one parameter: the extinction coefficient (`k`).

 ```@example usepkg
+using PlantSimEngine, PlantBiophysics
 ModelList(light_extinction = Beer(0.5))
 ```

 What happened here?
 We provided an instance of a model to the process it simulates.
-The model is provided as a keyword argument to the [`ModelList`](@ref), with the process name given as the keyword, and the instantiated model as the value.
+The model is provided as a keyword argument to the `ModelList`, with the process name given as the keyword, and the instantiated model as the value.
 The keyword must match **exactly** the name of the process it simulates, *e.g.* `photosynthesis` for the photosynthesis process, because it is used to match the models to the function than run its simulation.
 The four processes provided by default are implemented with the following functions: `light_interception`, `energy_balance`, `photosynthesis` and `stomatal_conductance`.

 !!! tip
-    We see that we only instantiated the [`ModelList`](@ref) for the light extinction process.
+    We see that we only instantiated the `ModelList` for the light extinction process.
 What about the others like photosynthesis or energy balance ?
 Well there is no need to give models if we have no intention to simulate them.

 ## Parameters